BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: The BoreaRL Environment and Framework

 \paragraph{Fixed Lambda EUPG (Expected Utility Policy Gradient):} Fixed Lambda EUPG trains a single policy $\pi_\theta(a\mid o)$ on a scalarized reward using a fixed preference weight $\lambda$ throughout training.
 The scalarized reward is $r^{\lambda}_t = \lambda \cdot R_{carbon,t} + (1-\lambda) \cdot R_{thaw,t}$.
 Following EUPG \citep{Roijers2018}, the policy input is augmented with the per-objective accrued return vector, enabling Expected Utility of the Returns (ESR)-consistent credit assignment.
 The objective is:

-\paragraph{Variable Lambda EUPG (Adaptive Preference Learning):} Variable Lambda EUPG trains a single policy $\pi_\theta(a\mid o)$ that learns to adapt to different preference weights by sampling $\lambda \sim \mathcal{D}_\Lambda$ for each episode during training:
+\paragraph{Variable Lambda EUPG (Adaptive Preference Learning):} Variable Lambda EUPG trains a single policy $\pi_\theta(a\mid o)$ that learns to adapt to weights by sampling $\lambda \sim \mathcal{D}_\Lambda$ for each episode:

 The policy receives the preference weight as part of its observation space (Table~\ref{tab:observation_space}) and learns to adjust its behavior accordingly, making it preference-conditioned.
-This approach enables a single policy to handle multiple trade-offs without retraining, as the policy learns to condition its behavior on the provided preference weight in the observation vector.
+This approach enables a single policy to handle multiple trade-offs without retraining.

 \paragraph{PPO Gated (Proximal Policy Optimization with Action Masking):} PPO Gated implements a standard PPO algorithm with a policy $\pi_\theta(a\mid o)$ and a gated architecture that separates planting actions (positive density changes) from non-planting actions (thinning or no change), with separate neural network heads for each action type.
 The gating mechanism ensures that only valid actions are considered based on the current forest state, such as preventing planting when at maximum density or thinning when no old trees are available.
-The objective follows standard PPO:
+The objective follows standard PPO.